KingMario/packages/projects/ngx-lodash-pipes/README.md

 This collection of pipes can help you simplify your [lodash](https://lodash.com/) calls for data binding.
 And they are naturally chainable through multiple pipes.

-There are two forms of pipes are provided: umbrella-form and direct-form.
+There are two forms of pipes provided: umbrella-form and direct-form.

 The umbrella-form pipe (`_`) covers all available functions of lodash.
 When using the umbrella-form pipe (`_`), an arbitrary function name should be provided as the first argument.
 You may use the `_` pipe with caution that you should check the function name existence in lodash.